The Sahara Desert

 There are multiple ways to visit the Sahara.
 It’s common to do it from Egypt, Tunisia or Niger, although the most common option is Morocco.

-The best option is to take the eight-hour road trip from Marrakech or the ten-hour road trip from Fez.
+The best option is to take the eight-hour road trip from Marrakech or the seven-hour road trip from Fez.